Complete vs Incomplete Spinal Cord Injury: What You Need to Know

-A generation ago, complete spinal cord injuries were the prevailing norm among spinal cord injury survivors.
-Thanks to excellent rapid response, improved technology, and a better understanding of spinal cord injuries, complete spinal cord injuries make up just 30% of spinal cord injuries.
+A generation ago, complete spinal cord injuries were the majority among spinal cord injury survivors.
+Thanks to excellent rapid response, improved technology, and a better understanding of spinal cord injuries, complete spinal cord injuries make up less than half of SCI injuries today.
 Understanding the difference between these two injury types can help you better predict your recovery trajectory.

 Complete spinal cord injuries occur when the spinal cord is fully compressed or severed, completely eliminating the brain's ability to send signals below the point of injury.